romeeld/AstroAnthro/_posts/2016-10-10-getting-started.md

 ## Installation

-### GitHub Pages Installation

-To start using Jekyll right away with GitHub Pages, [fork the Millennial repository on GitHub](https://github.com/LeNPaul/Millennial/fork).
-From there, you can rename your repository to 'USERNAME.github.io', where 'USERNAME' is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
-Ensure that you have a branch named `gh-pages`.
-Your website should be ready immediately at 'http://USERNAME.github.io'.
-Note: if you are hosting several sites under the same GitHub username, then you will have to use [Project Pages instead of User Pages](https://help.github.com/articles/user-organization-and-project-pages/) - just change the repository name to something other than 'http://USERNAME.github.io'.

-Head over to the `_posts` directory to view all the posts that are currently on the website, and to see examples of what post files generally look like.
-You can simply just duplicate the template post and start adding your own content.

 ### Local Installation

 For a full local installation of Millennial, [download your own copy of Millennial](https://github.com/LeNPaul/Millennial/archive/gh-pages.zip) and unzip it into it's own directory.
 From there, open up your favorite command line tool, enter `bundle install`, and then enter `jekyll serve`.
 Your site should be up and running locally at [http://localhost:4000](http://localhost:4000).